calistad/Employee_Analysis/README.md

 - The company still has about 70% of its employees left.

-## 2.Employees for Mentorship Program
+## 2. Employees for Mentorship Program

 ### Findings
 Total number of eligible employees for mentorship.